Exabyte-io/express/README.md

 ## Tests

-There are two types of tests in ExPreSS, unit and integration, implemented in [Python Unit Testing Framework](https://docs.python.org/2/library/unittest.html).
+There are two types of tests in ExPreSS: unit and integration, implemented in [Python Unit Testing Framework](https://docs.python.org/2/library/unittest.html).

 ### Unit Tests